SAPHNELO- anifrolumab-fnia injection, solution

 • warm, red, or painful skin or sores on your body.

 • Allergic (hypersensitivity) reactions, including anaphylaxis.
-Serious allergic reactions can happen during or after you get your SAPHNELO infusion.
+Serious allergic reactions can happen during or after you get your SAPHNELO infusion or take your SAPHNELO injection.
 Tell your healthcare provider or get emergency help right away if you have any of the following symptoms of a serious allergic reaction:

 • swelling of your face, mouth, and tongue